tigera/docs/calico-enterprise/networking/egress/egress-gateway-on-prem.mdx

 - The `ICMP_PROBE_IPS` environment variable may be set to a comma-separated list of IPs.
   If set, the egress gateway pod will probe each IP periodically using an ICMP ping.
-If all pings fail then the egress gateway will report non-ready via its health port.
-This allows for an egress gateway to report the status of the upstream link. `ICMP_PROBE_INTERVAL` controls the interval between probes.  `ICMP_PROBE_TIMEOUT` controls the timeout before reporting non-ready if all probes are failing.
+If all pings fail then the egress gateway will report non-ready via its health port.  `ICMP_PROBE_INTERVAL` controls the interval between probes.
+  `ICMP_PROBE_TIMEOUT` controls the timeout before reporting non-ready if no probes succeed.

 - The `HTTP_PROBE_URLS` environment variable may be set to a comma-separated list of URLs.
   If set, the egress gateway pod will probe each external service periodically.
-If all probes fail then the egress gateway will report non-ready via its health port.
-This allows for an egress gateway to report the status of the upstream link. `HTTP_PROBE_INTERVAL` controls the interval between probes.  `HTTP_PROBE_TIMEOUT` controls the timeout before reporting non-ready if all probes are failing.
+If all probes fail then the egress gateway will report non-ready via its health port. `HTTP_PROBE_INTERVAL` controls the interval between probes.
+  `HTTP_PROBE_TIMEOUT` controls the timeout before reporting non-ready if all probes are failing.

+The health port serves two purposes:

+- It is used by the Kubernetes `readinessProbe` to expose the status of the egress gateway pod (and any ICMP/HTTP probes).

+- It is used by remote {{site.noderunning}} pods to check if the egress gateway is "ready".
+Only "ready" egress gateways will be used for remote client traffic.
+This traffic is automatically allowed by {{site.prodname}} and no policy is required to allow it.

 #### Deploying on a RKE2 CIS Hardened Cluster